FINE: Factorizing Knowledge for Initialization of Variable-sized Diffusion Models: Methods

-Diffusion Transformers (DiTs) represent a novel architecture within latent diffusion models based on transformers, which shift the diffusion process from the high-resolution pixel space to the more efficient latent space.
-Specifically, an image $x \in \mathbb{R}^{H_1 \times H_2 \times C}$ is first encoded into a latent representation $z \in \mathbb{R}^{h_1 \times h_2 \times c}$ via an autoencoder $\mathcal{E}$, where $z = \mathcal{E}(x)$.
-Then DiTs divide the latent code $z$ into $T$ patches, which is determined by the patch size $p$ and calculated as $T = \frac{h_1 \cdot h_2}{p^2}$.
-These patches are subsequently mapped into $d$-dimensional patch embeddings.
+\paragraph{Latent Diffusion Models} Latent diffusion models perform the diffusion process in a latent space for improved efficiency.
+Given an image $x$, it is first encoded into a latent representation $z$ via an autoencoder $\mathcal{E}$, where $z = \mathcal{E}(x)$.
+The diffusion model is then trained to reconstruct $z$ through a denoising process by minimizing the following objective:

+where $\varepsilon_{\theta}$ is the noise prediction network with parameters $\theta$, which is trained to predict the noise $\varepsilon$ added to the latent variable $z_t$ at timestep $t$, conditioned on vector $c$.

-Similar to Vision Transformers (ViTs), DiTs use an encoder with $L$ stacked layers for noise prediction.
-Each layer transforms a sequence of $T$-length vector sequence $(h_1^{(l-1)}, ..., h_T^{(l-1)})$ from the previous layer into a new sequence $(h_1^{(l)}, ..., h_T^{(l)})$.
-This transformation is achieved through two core operations: a Multi-Head Self-Attention (MSA) mechanism for mixing information across time steps, and a Pointwise Feedforward (PFF) layer for processing information within each time step.
+\paragraph{Diffusion Transformers (DiTs)} DiTs represent an advanced transformer-based architecture for latent diffusion models, which use a decoder with $L$ stacked layers for noise prediction.
+Each layer consists of Multi-Head Self-Attention (MSA) for cross-patch integration and the Pointwise Feedforward (PFF) layers for within-patch processing.